clouds1729/tinyml-compiler-lab/README.md

 * No automatic differentiation
 * No advanced graph pattern matching
 * Quantization is simulated rather than fully calibrated
-* Benchmarks are small and mainly useful for checking the harness
+* Benchmarks are synthetic and mainly useful for checking the compiler/runtime pipeline
+* Fusion is graph-level only; it does not yet lower to custom fused C++/hardware kernels

 ## Future work

 * Add a narrow ONNX import path for simple MLPs
 * Implement C++/pybind11 kernels for selected operators
+* Add real low-level fused kernels for `Linear + ReLU`
+* Improve memory estimation to count only active tensors during optimized execution
 * Add operator cost models and pass-ordering experiments
 * Add larger benchmark graphs
 * Add simple hardware-aware tiling experiments for matrix multiplication